erikbrudzinskis/react-demo-app/README.md

 # Demo React Application

 Demo React application for creating and managing meetups.
-Implements connection to Google Firebase for storring data (only meetups, not favourites).
+Implements connection to Google Firebase for storing data (only meetups, not favourites).